 Parents, grandparents, aunts, uncles, siblings, friends and others often wish to leave money to a loved one with a disability.
-While this is a common trait of a loving family, if the family does not plan properly, the money can cause the person with the disability to lose government benefits such as SSI and Medicaid.
+While this is a common trait of a loving family, if the family does not plan properly, the money can cause the person with the disability to lose government benefits such as Supplemental Security Income (SSI) and Medicaid.

 Government benefits, such as SSI and Medicaid, can be protected for children with disabilities that are receiving money from legal settlements, inheritance, or gifts.

 Attorneys, parents, and guardians need to be careful to create the correct type of trust.
 A special needs trust created with funds from someone other than the disabled individual should be a third-party trust.
 These trusts do not require a Medicaid pay-back at the death of the disabled person.

 Alabama Family Trust does not provide legal advice.
 You should consult with an attorney that is knowledgeable about special needs trusts.
 The following is provided only for general information purposes.